coop152/obsidian-vaults/Introduction to Visual Computing (27112)/Rendering.md

 #### Diffuse reflectivity
 We describe the diffuse reflectivity of a surface by assigning it a value $k_d$.
 This number is the **diffuse reflection coefficient**, $0 \leq k_d \leq 1$.
-The amount of diffusely reflected light is:
+By Lambert's Law, the amount of diffusely reflected light is:
 $I_{\text{diffuse}} = I_pk_d\cos{\theta}$
 or in terms of vectors:
 $I_{\text{diffuse}} = I_pk_d(\hat{N} \cdot \hat{L})$